 “Sometimes philanthropic groups think, ‘Will we be treading on toes if we do things in a particular way?
 Who should we partner with?
 How do we find out about the work they’re doing?’”
 Kirsty says.
 “So we’re kind of that bridge.
 We help build those relationships.”

-Alongside building relationships, Woor-Dungin is developing a resource and workshop called ‘Decolonising Philanthropy: Cultural Audit and Toolkit’ to support philanthropists in their grant making journey alongside First Nations organisations.
+Alongside building relationships, Woor-Dungin has developed a resource and workshop called ‘Decolonising Philanthropy: Cultural Audit and Toolkit’ to support philanthropists in their grant making journey alongside First Nations organisations.
 For First Nations organisations, Woor-Dungin also helps demystify the whole philanthropic funding process, providing grant-writing assistance and hands-on governance training to help Indigenous groups achieve their self-determined goals.

 Woor-Dungin program held in an office building